dwnload/wp-email-download/README.md

 **Contributors:** [thefrosty](https://github.com/thefrosty)
 **Tags**: wordpress-plugin, downloader, email-subscription, mailchimp, wp-api
-**Requires at least:** 6.1
+**Requires at least:** 6.7
-**Tested up to**: 6.3
+**Tested up to**: 6.8.3
-**Requires PHP**: 8.0
+**Requires PHP**: 8.3
-**Stable tag**: master
+**Stable tag**: develop
 **License**: GPLv2 or later
 **License URI**: http://www.gnu.org/licenses/gpl-2.0.html

-Mange downloads via WordPress' media manager, and the Email Download shortcode which requires a users to currently be subscribed to your MailChimp mailing list designated in the shortcode attribute.
+Mange downloads via WordPress' media manager, and use the Email Download shortcode or block to check if a users is currently subscribed to your MailChimp mailing list designated in the shortcode attribute or block config.

 #### Shortcode